Doc-Holmes/NeoVim-config/README.md

 └── plugin
 ```

-- Link the files to the newly created directories (hard or softlinks.
-I used hardlinks)
 - Open `./lua/plugins.lua` in vim and run `:so` and `:PackerSync`
 - Packer should then install all the plugins